-Summary of Progress - FY 20 Q1 & Q2
+Summary of Progress - FY 2020

 The FY 2020 - FY 2021 Prevent and Disrupt Transnational Elder Fraud tracks performance measures, as part of the Department's goal to reduce the impact of fraud schemes on elderly Americans.
 The Elder Fraud Priority Goal tracks five performance measures.
 The measures track the progress of the two strategies outlined in the previous slides.
 All of the measures for this priority goal are new and were established in FY 2020.
-To date, the Department has exceeded all five of its quarterly targets for Q1 and Q2 FY 2020.
+The Department has exceeded all five of its annual targets for FY 2020.

-- For Q1 and Q2 FY 2020, the Department exceeded its quarterly targets for percentage of USAOs that filed an elder fraud case or took other action to disrupt elder fraud.
-For Q1, 66% of 93 USAOs filed an elder case or took an action to disrupt elder fraud.
-For Q2, the number of USAOs that filed an elder fraud case increased to 70%, exceeding its quarterly target and achieving 77 percent of the total (90%, or 84 USAOs) FY 2020 2021 APG.
-The intent of this measure is to increase the percentage of USAOs that file cases or take other actions to disrupt elder fraud every year. - For Q1 and Q2 FY 2020, the Department exceeded its quarterly targets for percentage of USAOs that conducted elder fraud outreach.
-For Q1, 63% of 93 USAOs conducted elder fraud outreach events.
-For Q2, the number of USAOs that conducted outreach events increased to 72%.
-The intent of this measure is to increase the percentage of USAOs that conducted elder fraud outreach every year. - For Q1 and Q2 FY 2020, the Department exceeded its quarterly targets for number of elder fraud-related outreach events with state and/or local government officials.
-To date, the Department has already conducted 222 outreach events with state and/or local governments, and has already achieved 59 percent of the total FY 2020 2021 APG.
-The intent of this measure is to increase the number of outreach events with state and/or local government officials every year. - For Q1 and Q2 FY 2020, the Department exceeded its quarterly targets for number of elder fraud-related outreach events with seniors and/or organizations representing seniors.
-To date, the Department has conducted 195 outreach events with seniors and/or organizations representing seniors, and has already 71 percent of the total FY 2020 2021 APG.
-The intent of this measure is to increase the number of seniors and and/or organizations representing seniors representing seniors representing seniors.
+- For FY 2020, the Department exceeded its annual target (48%) for percentage of USAOs that filed an elder fraud case or took other action to disrupt elder fraud.
+For FY 2020, 79 percent of 93 USAOs filed an elder fraud case or took an action to disrupt elder fraud exceeding its annual target and achieving 87 percent of the total (90%, or 84 USAOs) FY 2020 2021 APG.
+The intent of this measure is to increase the percentage of USAOs that file cases or take other actions to disrupt elder fraud every year. - For FY 2020, the Department exceeded its annual target (52%) for percentage of USAOs that conducted elder fraud outreach.
+For FY 2020, 77 percent of 93 USAOs conducted elder fraud outreach events.
+The percentage of USAOs conducting elder fraud outreach continued to increase each quarter.
+The intent of this measure is to increase the percentage of USAOs that conducted elder fraud outreach every year. - Throughout FY 2020, the Department exceeded each of its quarterly targets for number of elder fraud-related outreach events with state and/or local government officials.
+For FY 2020, the Department conducted a total of 595 outreach events with state and/or local governments, and has already exceeded the total FY 2020 2021 APG (375).
+The intent of this measure is to increase the number of outreach events with state and/or local government officials every year. - Throughout FY 2020, the Department exceeded each of its quarterly targets for number of elder fraud-related outreach events with seniors and/or organizations representing seniors.
+For FY 2020, the Department conducted a total of 578 outreach events with seniors and/or organizations representing seniors, and has already exceeded the FY 2020 2021 APG (275).
+The intent of this measure is to increase the number of seniors and and/or organizations representing seniors every year. - Throughout FY 2020, the Department exceeded each of its quarterly targets for number of elder fraud-related outreach events with industry groups and/or representatives.
+For FY 2020, the Department conducted a total of 256 outreach events with industry groups and/or representatives, and has already exceeded the total FY 2020 2021 APG (155).
+The intent of this measure is to increase the number of elder fraud-related outreach events with industry groups and/or representatives every year.

-Summary of Progress - FY 20 Q1 & Q2
+Summary of Progress - FY 2020